SonyaMoisset/MOOC-RUBY-Ruby-on-Rails-Web-Development-Specialization/README.md

 - Enrolled in the program
 - Finished Week 1 | Welcome and Setting Up the Development Environment in Course 1 | Ruby on Rails: An Introduction
 - Finished Week 2 | Introduction to Ruby in Course 1 | Ruby on Rails: An Introduction

+### 24/01/2016
+- Finished Week 3 | Introduction to Ruby on Rails in Course 1 | Ruby on Rails: An Introduction